 Fifth Grade – Christine Fleener

 Christine grew up in Illinois living an extremely midwestern existence running through cornfields and pouncing on fireflies.
-Her favorite sound is red-wing blackbird calls because they’re like tiny robots, and her favorite smells are prairie grass and dry leaves.
+Her favorite bird song is the Red-Winged Blackbird because they sound like tiny robots.
+Herfavorite smells are prairie grasses and dry leaves.
 She studied Astronomy and Anthropology at the University of Illinois and earned her PhD in Comparative Human Development and Behavioral Biology at the University of Chicago.
 As an undergrad, she conducted research on stellar formation and on the ecology and evolution of reptiles, insects, and grass species.
 As a grad student, she lived in Puerto Rico researching a population of rhesus monkeys at the Cayo Santiago Biological Field Station and founded a nonprofit dog rescue there called Punta Santiago Dogs that has helped her community care for and relocate over 200 animals!